 What is Lucemyra?

-Lucemyra is a non-opioid prescription medicine used in adults to help with the symptoms of opioid withdrawal that may happen when you stop taking an opioid suddenly.
+Lucemyra is used to reduce opioid withdrawal symptoms after you stop taking an opioid suddenly.

 How should I take Lucemyra?

 Take Lucemyra exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 You may take Lucemyra with or without food.

 You may need to take this medicine for up to 14 days.
 Your doctor will change your dose or stop this treatment based on your opioid withdrawal symptoms.
 Follow all dosing instructions very carefully.